Obscurus-network/Obscurus.ghost/README.md

 Future plans:
 =
 I might continue and update this repo once in a while.
-But i want to add these features
+But i want to add these features:

-      -browser password grabber
+      - browser password grabber
-      -self destrucion
+      - self destrucion
-      -network mapper
+      - network mapper

 and maybe reverse shell function